Coolgorilla: Almanac in Chronological Order

 In the first three weeks following their release, the phrasebooks had over 350,000 downloads.
 Subsequently, Dutch, Arabic, Mandarin and Cantonese were also released.

 In October 2008, Coolgorilla released an iPhone London Travel Guide.

 Coolgorilla featured on NBC News in August 2009.

-In 2010, FIAT used the Italian Phrasebook to help promote the release of their FIAT 500 in the USA.
+In 2010, FIAT used the Italian Phrasebook to help promote the release of their FIAT 500 in the US.

-There's been no further activity since.
+There has been no further activity since.